High Voltage (1975 album): Composition

 While the songs on High Voltage showcase a glam rock influence that the band would soon discard in favour of a more riff-based hard rock sound, the foundation for the band's songwriting structures are clearly evident.
 As Angus told Benjamin Smith of VH1 in 2014, "I think the '60s was a great time for music, especially for rock and roll.
 It was the era of the Beatles, of the Stones, and then later on the Who and Led Zeppelin.
 But at one point in the '70s it just kind of became... mellow.
 When Malcolm put the band together, it was obvious what was missing at the time: another great rock band.
 So it was basically a reaction to that, because the music at that point had just turned into that soft, melodic kind of period, and that seemed to be all over the world.
 For us, it was a pretty easy choice, especially because Malcolm and myself – we’re two guitarists – so from the get-go, it was going to be a guitar band."
-Six of its eight songs were written by the Young brothers and Scott, with "Soul Stripper" being credited to the Young brothers alone.
+The Young brothers and Scott wrote six of its eight songs, with "Soul Stripper" credited to the Young brothers alone.
 "Soul Stripper" evolved from an unrecorded song called "Sunset Strip", also written by Malcolm and Dave Evans.
-"Soul Stripper" is similar in theme and structure to "Squealer," a song that would be included on Dirty Deeds Done Dirt Cheap in 1976.
+"Soul Stripper" is similar in theme and structure to "Squealer," a song included on Dirty Deeds Done Dirt Cheap in 1976.
 "Baby, Please Don't Go" is a cover version of a Big Joe Williams song and was chosen as the LP's first single, leading to the group's third appearance on Australia's Countdown music program.
 The band's appearance included the now-legendary live performance of "Baby, Please Don't Go" featuring Scott dressed as a blonde schoolgirl.
-"Love Song" evolved from an unrecorded song called "Fell In Love", also written by Malcolm and Dave Evans.
-This earlier version of the song had different lyrics, and the finished lyrics as heard on the album were added by Scott.
+"Love Song" evolved from an unrecorded song called "Fell in Love", also written by Malcolm and Dave Evans.
+This earlier version had different lyrics, and Scott added the finished lyrics heard on the album.
 In 1994, Bon Scott biographer Clinton Walker speculated that the uncharacteristically maudlin lyric to "Love Song" was likely a leftover from Scott's previous band Fraternity.
 "Love Song" was released as the album's first single (under the title "Love Song (Oh Jene)") and was backed with "Baby, Please Don't Go", but radio preferred the flip.
-"She's Got Balls" (about Scott's ex-wife Irene) was the first song that Scott and the Young brothers put together, while "Little Lover" had been a song Malcolm Young had been tinkering with since he was about 14 and had been originally titled "Front Row Fantasies" (Scott, who wrote the song about Angus, mentions glam rock star Gary Glitter by name in the song).
+"She's Got Balls" (about Scott's ex-wife Irene) was the first song that Scott and the Young brothers put together, while "Little Lover" had been a song Malcolm had been tinkering with since he was about 14 and had been originally titled "Front Row Fantasies" (Scott, who wrote the song about Angus, mentions glam rock star Gary Glitter by name in the song).